Kuziz/GGST-EX-Mode-Enabler/README.md

 Usage:

 Click on the corresponding radio buttons for each player to enable boss character behavior and stats.
-As of game version 2.02, only applicable to Nagoriyuki and Ky Kiske.
+As of game version 2.02, Boss and EX Boss only applicable to Nagoriyuki and Ky Kiske.
 Survival works on all characters.